hapax/hapax.github.io/assets/simple-physics.md

 Embrace the [spherical cow](https://en.wikipedia.org/wiki/Spherical_cow).
 (Perhaps KISS should stand for "Keep It Spherical, Stupid".)

+Let's see how this works in practice.
+Suppose

 ##### 4. Random walks <a id="sec-4" name="sec-4"></a>